Puzzlepart/prosjektportalen365/SharePointFramework/README.md

 # 1. The SPFx solutions

-_Due to the number of components, we decided to separate the components into 3 different solutions._
+_Due to the number of components, we decided to separate the components into 5 different solutions._

 ## [@Shared](./@Shared/README.md)

-Shared code for the SharePoint Framework solutions in PP365.
+Shared code for the SharePoint Framework solutions in Prosjektportalen 365.

 Build by `npm` script `build` and watch changes with `watch`.